 WHEN TO SEE THE DOCTOR

-Those who have a higher risk for severe illness caused by RSV include:
+Those who have a high risk for severe illness caused by RSV include:

 - Premature babies